atschlac/ari-schlacht/Judaic_Learning_Tracker/README.md

 # Learning Progress Tracker

+**Note: This application is currently in the very early stages and is very basic.
+More functionality and a graphical user interface (GUI) will be added in the future.**

 The Learning Progress Tracker is a command-line application designed to help users track their learning progress in different subjects.
 It provides various options to manage and update information about the subjects the user is studying.

 ## How to Use